Tackling Climate Breakdown - Local Government, Regional Offices and EU Cities Mission

 Local authorities are at the forefront of climate action in Ireland.
 They help make the national climate goals and policies work at a local level to assist in the delivery of the national climate objective.

-Each local authority climate plan must be consistent with the State’s National Climate Action Plan to help ensure a clear link between national climate policy and local policy and implementation.
+Each local authority climate action plan must be consistent with the State’s National Climate Action Plan to help ensure a clear link between national climate policy and local policy and implementation.

-The local authority climate plans will address mitigation and adaptation in an integrated way and strengthen alignment between climate policy and the delivery of effective climate action at local and community levels.
+The local authority climate action plans will address mitigation and adaptation in an integrated way and strengthen alignment between climate policy and the delivery of effective climate action at local and community levels.
 They will play a significant role in reinforcing the commitment by the local government sector to lead climate action.

-The local authority plans are designed to lead to a reduction of greenhouse gas emissions in each local authority area.
+The local authority climate action plans are designed to lead to a reduction of greenhouse gas emissions in each local authority area.
 The five guiding principles for the local action plans are - ambitious, action-focused, evidence-based, participative and transparent.

 These supports will ensure that each local authority has a specialised team in place to coordinate the development of the plan and responsible for supporting its implementation and tracking this.